 Nancy Escalante was born and raised in Los Angeles.
 She graduated with a B.A. and M.A. in History from California State University, Los Angeles.
-Nancy examines the 1980s Central America solidarity movement with a focus on the transnational visual and print culture produced by refugees, exiles, and activists.
-Through her research, Nancy curates pop-up exhibitions aimed at illuminating the emotional and ideological impacts of the 1980s Central American civil wars.
-Additionally, she explores the connections between community healing, historical memory, and museum and archival work in relation to the US Central American diaspora.
+Nancy examines the 1980s Central America Solidarity Movement and its aftermath with a focus on the social and political influences of the Central American diaspora in Los Angeles.
+Through her research, Nancy explores the centrality of family and community archives in the transmittance of historical memory.
+Additionally, she analyzes the relationships between archiving and curation and community building and healing in relation to the U.S. Central American diaspora.